vs-sat-dev/Conditional-GAN/README.md

 ![](readme_images/fake.png)

-Than I train two ResNet classifier models, one with real MNIST images and second with images from GAN model.
+Then I train two ResNet classifier models, one with real MNIST images and second with images from GAN model.
 I got the following f1 and accuracy scores.

 MNIST dataset